Neelabh1929/Capstone/README.md

 GUI LINK:  https://atikdagu.github.io/todoweb/

-This Repo. is for the CAPSTONE project (IT-205) of team ASAN.
+This Repo. is for the CAPSTONE project (IT-205) of team ASAN (P-11).

+PROJECT DETAILS:

 Our Project aims to make a application that manages tasks and schedules, using data structures to prioritize and track tasks based on deadlines or importance levels.It also has the functionality of reminder as the deadline approaches.